Business Risks

 Risk item 1) Risk associated with real estate investment Risk Category (A) Investment risk

-Risk details •Risk that the Group’s business performance, etc. may be affected as a result of delays in the timing of sales recording and deterioration of profitability due to unexpected discovery of soil pollution, delays in obtaining permits and licenses, occurrence of additional construction work, and increases in construction and energy expenses.
+Risk details • Risk that the Group’s business performance, etc. may be affected as a result of delays in the timing of sales recording and deterioration of profitability due to unexpected discovery of soil pollution, delays in obtaining permits and licenses, occurrence of additional construction work, constraints on acceptance of construction project orders by general contractors, extensions of project construction periods, and increases in construction and energy costs.

 Main initiatives Decisions on the real estate investment/development business are made at the meetings such as the Management Committee or the Board of Directors of the Company or of group companies upon identifying, analyzing and evaluating risk in advance and considering risk taking or risk avoidance policies.
-Regarding the risk of an increase in construction expenses, the Company includes a certain amount of additional costs when acquiring land for development and carries out other measures.
+In particular, regarding risks of increases in construction costs, the Company takes certain measures when acquiring land for development such as allowing for additional costs, and at the Board of Directors meetings or Management Committee meetings, we conduct regular monitoring of the trend of construction costs and the impact of that on construction cost increases.

 Following the acquisition of the land for development, the department in charge of the business ascertains the risk of any schedule delay and the state of construction costs.
 Should an especially important event occur, after deliberation by the Management Committee or the Board of Directors of the Company or group companies when necessary, the department shall respond to the issues.